Last updated: October 22, 2018

 See lesson plan document for NM benchmark standards.

-This field trip can be conducted for 3-5th grade classes however only 4th grade classes are eligible for the NPF grant funds which include the free snacks.
-Please inquire about other travel grant funding that might be available.
+This field trip can be conducted for 3rd-5th grade classes, however, 4th grade students must be in attendance to qualify for the National Park Foundation's Open Outdoors for Kids grant funds, which includes free snacks and/or lunches.
+Please inquire about other travel grant funding that might be available if 4th grade students will not be present.

-For the second year in a row Petrified Forest National Park has received an Every Kid in a Park field trip grant from the National Park Foundation, the official charity of America's national parks.
-During April and May of 2016 almost 400 4th grade students participated in the park's new Student Phenology with Outdoor Citizens (S.P.O.C.) program.
-We hope to share this wonderful outdoor classroom with many more students between October, 2016 and May, 2017.
+For the third year in a row, Petrified Forest National Park has received an Open Outdoors for Kids field trip grant from the National Park Foundation, the official charity of the National Park Service.
+Between April and June of 2018, almost 300 4th grade students participated in the park's Student Phenology for Outdoor Citizens (SPOC) program.
+We hope to share this wonderful outdoor classroom with many more students between October 2018 and June 2019.

 4th grade classes who are approved for the grant funds will receive a reimbursement of transportation funds for a ranger guided program along the 1-mile Rim Trail overlooking the Painted Desert.
 Students will record observations of lizards, phenology of plants, and park soundscapes as well as receiving healthy snacks.
-Pre- and Post-visit lessons will be provided and completed before the park visit.
+Pre- and post-visit lessons will be provided and completed before and after the park visit.

-This program takes a hands-on approach to learning where students make real time observations, collecting data that contributes to the long term ecological research of the park.
-As the climate continues to change it is becoming increasingly important for resource managers to learn how these changes are affecting the plants and animals that live in our national parks.
+This program takes a hands-on approach to learning where students participate in citizen science efforts, making real time observations and collecting data that contributes to the ecological research of the park.
+As the climate continues to change, it is becoming increasingly important for resource managers to learn how these changes are affecting the plants and animals that live in our national parks.
 This is important not only for the future of the organisms being studied but for future park planning and visitor experience.
-Citizen science programs with students encourage the next generation of park stewards to take an active role in preserving their shared heritage and expose students to the scientific approaches that are being used today.
+Citizen science programs for students encourage the next generation of park stewards to take an active role in preserving their shared heritage while exposing them to the scientific approaches that are being used today.

 To request this program please contact the education program coordinator at least three weeks before your visit.